 However the body is not always able to handle the toxic burden and your ability to process and eliminate the nasties may be compromised.
 Luckily there are many tailored detoxification programs available which help reduce the toxic overload and improve your bodies own ability to detoxify properly.

-The following hot detox tips may seem very obvious and simplistic, however incorporating these five tips into your life can have a HUGE positive impact on your overall health.
+The following five detox tips may seem very obvious and simplistic, however incorporating these tips into your life can have a HUGE positive impact on your overall health.

 1. Get off the sugar